YangHU0724/YangHu_PersonalWebpage.github.io/_pages/aboutme.md

 permalink: /aboutme/
 ---
 ## Affiliation
-#### Project Researcher
+#### Research Fellow
-Global Hydrodynamics Lab, Global Hydrology and Water Resources Engineering Laboratory, Institute of Industrial Science, The University of Tokyo
+Department of Civil and Environmental Engineering, University of Waterloo, Canada

 ## Education
 #### Doctor of Philosophy